-As a tribute to the memory of Harold and Mary Woodside, formerly of Alderbrook Farm, Margate, P.E.I. this scholarship of \$1,000 is financed from the interest of a fund established in their memory.
-The scholarship will be awarded annually to a student (resident of P.E.I.) who is admitted to a technician course at NSAC related to animal science, plant science or landscaping.
-The criteria for selection of a candidate shall be academic standing and financial need, but participation in sports, school and community affairs will also be considered.
-Application forms are available from the Guidance Counsellor at all P.E.I.
-Senior High Schools, and must be submitted to the address shown on the form not later than August 31.
+As a tribute to the memory of Harold & Mary Woodside, formerly of Alderbrook Farm, Margate, P.E.I., two scholarships of \$1,000 each will be awarded annually to P.E.I. students who enter a program at NSAC related to animal science, plant science, or landscaping.
+The selection of recipients will be based on academic standing, financial need, participation in sports, school, and community activities.
+Application forms are available from the Guidance Counsellor at all P.E.I. senior high schools.
+The deadline for receiving applications is August 20.